 - Vingcard lock programmer.

-This is the primary component of this security system, and it allows you to program your cards, check their status, and more.
+This is the primary component of this security system, allowing you to program your cards, check their status, and more.
 The lock programmer comes with software for both Windows and Mac computers, so you can use it no matter what kind of computer you have at home or work.

 VingCard light codes